containerum/containerum-docs/content/kubernetes/installation/3kubernetes-configuration-files.md

 draft: false
 ---

-# Создание конфигурационных файлов аутентификации
+# Create authentication configuration files

-## Конфигурационный файл аутентификации клиента
+### Client authentication configuration file

-Создаем kubeconfig для `controller manager`, `kubelet`, `kube-proxy`, `scheduler` и пользователя `admin`.
+Create kubeconfig for `controller manager`, `kubelet`, `kube-proxy`, `scheduler` and `admin` user.

-### Публичный IP-адрес Kubernetes
+#### Public Kubernetes IP-address

-Каждый файл kubeconfig требует Kubernetes API Server для подключения. Чтобы поддерживать высокую доступность IP-адрес, присвоенный внешнему балансировщику нагрузки, определяет какой Kubernetes API Server будет использован.
+Each kubeconfig file requires Kubernetes API Server for connection.
+To ensure high availability, the IP-address of your load balancer will determine which Kubernetes API Server will be used.

 Retrieve the `kubernetes-the-hard-way` static IP address: